Netruk44/Netruk44.github.io/content/post/my-experience-using-godot/index.md

 It's a simple first person horror game based on the Weeping Angels from *Doctor Who*.
 The player is trapped in a room with a statue that can only move when the player can't see it.
 The player must find a way to escape the room without letting the statue get too close.

 Functionally, there's not much to the game.
 The player can move around, look around, and interact with little monitors that act as locks and keys.
-The statue can move around and damage the player when it gets too close, resulting in the player needing to restart the level if the player gets hurt too much.
+The statue can move around and damage the player when it gets too close, resulting in the player needing to restart the level if they get hurt too much.

 ![A dark room in Statue Concept](/project/2023-statue/screenshot06.png#center)
 {{% img-subtitle %}}